Salix-OS/docs.salixos.org/content/dev/create-public-mirror/_index.md

 ---
 title: "How to Create a Public Salix Mirror"
-menutitle: "How to Create a Public Salix Mirror"
+linktitle: "How to Create a Public Salix Mirror"
 ---

 These are rather generic instructions to create a public Salix mirror.
 You